domengabrovsek/coding-exercises/README.md

 // checkout the code
 git clone https://github.com/domengabrovsek/coding-exercises.git

-// make sure you have nodejs installed node --version npm --version
+// make sure you have nodejs installed, if not go and install it node --version npm --version